IP Covered Call Strategy

 IP thesis for this covered call

-The market-implied 1-standard-deviation range for IP extends from approximately $32.61 on the downside to $43.23 on the upside.
+The market-implied 1-standard-deviation range for IP extends from approximately $36.51 on the downside to $44.89 on the upside.
 A IP covered call collects premium on an existing long IP position, trading off upside above the short call strike for immediate income; the short strike selection should reflect the trader's view on whether IP will breach that level within the expiration window.
-Current IP IV rank near 71.59% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on IP at 48.89%.
-As a Consumer Cyclical name, IP options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IP-specific events.
+Current IP IV rank near 30.30% is mid-range against its 1-year distribution, so the IV signal is neutral; the covered call thesis on IP should anchor more to the directional view and the expected-move geometry.
+As a Basic Materials name, IP options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IP-specific events.

 Frequently asked questions

-A covered call on IP is the covered call strategy applied to IP (stock).
+- A covered call on IP is the covered call strategy applied to IP (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With IP stock trading near $37.92, the strikes shown on this page are snapped to the nearest listed IP chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IP stock at $40.70 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed IP chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the IP covered call priced on this page is roughly $36.45 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the IP covered call priced on this page is roughly $39.93 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current IP market-implied 1-standard-deviation expected move is approximately 14.02%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The IP market-implied 1-standard-deviation expected move in the same options snapshot is approximately 10.29%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.